NorthChild/PHP-Guessing-Game/README.md

 # PHP-Guessing-Game
-Simple guessing game using PHP
+Simple number guessing game using PHP

 guess a number, thats it.